GenerGener/HIV_Informatics_Suite_START_HERE/README.md

 # HIV_Informatics_STARTHERE
-Landing page for HIV Informatics: maxing information from samples with suspected HIV.
+Landing page for HIV Informatics: maximizing information extraction from samples with suspected HIV.

 # Programs to facilitate the analyses of HIV squences